Tesla Extended Warranty: Cost, Coverage and Plans

 Even with these exclusions, the Tesla Extended Service Agreement is pretty comprehensive in terms of parts.
 (That may be in large part due to the fact that EVs have significantly fewer moving parts to begin with.)

-Tesla’s website states that Extended Service Agreements are only available for Model S vehicles made from 2012 to 2020 and Model X vehicles made from 2016 to 2020.
+Tesla’s website states that Extended Service Agreements are available for all Tesla models except the Cybertruck.
 However, you also have to purchase your Extended Service Agreement no later than 30 days or 1,000 miles after your factory warranty expires.

 For reference, Tesla’s New Vehicle Limited Warranty offers four years or 50,000 miles of Basic Vehicle (bumper-to-bumper) coverage and at least eight years or 100,000 miles of Battery and Drive Unit coverage (up to 150,000 miles on some models).